WinterSnowfall/dxvk-build-tools/README.md

     `./docker_build.sh`

-* You're now ready to launch the build images and enjoy your builds!
-Or are you?
-Well, no, you're not.
-Before that you'll need to use git to clone the repos locally.
-Each repo (be it dxvk, d8vk, dxvk-nvapi, dxvk-tests, vkd3d-proton or nvidia-libs) needs its own folder inside of the `source` directory.
-Simply use:
+* Finally, you're now ready to launch the build container and enjoy your builds!

-    `cd source; ./repo_git_clone.sh; cd ..`

-    And follow the prompts.
-If you don't know what's being asked of you, you probably shouldn't be using this build toolset in the first place.
-Rinse and repeat if you want to fetch multiple repos.

-* OK, now you **are** ready to launch your build containers.
 Use:

     `./repo_build_runner.sh <repo_name> [<build_name>]`